daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week1C_Navigating_Files_And_Directories.md

 Use the commands we’ve learned so far to navigate to the `data` directory, if you’re not already there.

-    $ cd /srv/scratch/zID
+    $ cd /srv/scratch/<zID>
     $ cd data

 What if we want to move back up and out of this directory and to our top level directory?
-Can we type `cd shell_data`?
+Can we type `cd <zID>`?
 Try it and see what happens.

-    $ cd shell_data
+    $ cd <zID>

     -bash: cd: shell_data: No such file or directory

-Your computer looked for a directory or file called `shell_data` within the directory you were already in.
+Your computer looked for a directory or file called `<zID>` within the directory you were already in.
 It didn’t know you wanted to look at a directory level above the one you were located in.

 We have a special command to tell the computer to move us back or up one directory level.